-- You can add free or paid plugins and theme.
+- You can add free or paid plugins and themes.
 You can equally create your own plugins and themes and use them.

 - Data on the website is owned by you.
-Nobody will turn off your website (unless you haven’t pay for your monthly or yearly hosting) as long as you don’t do something illegal.
+Nobody will turn off your website (unless you haven’t paid for your monthly or yearly hosting) as long as you don’t do something illegal.

-- As I said above you can upload plugins, you also have the possibility to install Google Analytics since the WordPress.com do not offer you that.
+- As I said above you can upload plugins, you also have the possibility to install Google Analytics since WordPress.com does not offer you that.

 - Isn’t it great that you can make money online ?